dfinke/edge-powershell/README.md

 Run PowerShell in node.js
 ===============

-[Owin](https://github.com/tjanczuk/owin) allows you to run .NET and node.js code in one process.
+[Edge](https://github.com/tjanczuk/edge) allows you to run .NET and node.js code in one process.
 You can call .NET functions from node.js and node.js functions from .NET.
-Owin takes care of marshaling data between CLR and V8.
-Owin also reconciles threading models of single threaded V8 and multi-threaded CLR.
+Edge takes care of marshaling data between CLR and V8.
+Edge also reconciles threading models of single threaded V8 and multi-threaded CLR.

-owin-powershell
+edge-powershell
 ===============
 Is an experiment to execute PowerShell scripts from a node.js app.